nick-stamatakis/LBi-News-API/README.md

 # LBi-News-API

-I used Python, the Flask package, and the GNews API to make my application.
+I used Python, the Flask package, jsonify, and request, and the GNews API to make my application.
+You will have to download these packages in order to run my code.

 Here's how the code works: